China honors virus victims with 3 minutes of reflection | Times Leader

 The horns of automobiles, trains and ships joined in what the official Xinhua News Agency called a “wail in grief” for three minutes.
 China has held such moments of silence in past, often to mark World War II-era atrocities by Japan, but rarely on a national scale.

-The commemoration also comes two days before the traditional Qingming festival, when Chinese visit the graves of their ancestors.
+The commemoration also comes on the traditional Qingming festival, when Chinese visit the graves of their ancestors.
 Officials have banned such observances this year to avoid large gatherings that might contribute to a feared second wave of infections.

 More than 3,000 health care workers contracted COVID-19 and the government says 14 died of the disease.
 Among them was doctor Li Wenliang, who was threatened with punishment by police after publicizing news of the outbreak but has since been listed among the national “martyrs.”

-Note: This story has been corrected to show that Saturday was the day of the Qingming festival.